saper-2/rpi-ds2413-2100h/README.md

 ### Warning: If your Pi/hardware/etc. gone bad, that's your fault, not my.
 ---
 I've found a set of 10pcs of DS2413 on aliexpress for very good price (about 10USD for 10pcs...) - almost 2,5 times cheaper than in my country from electronic warehouse - cool, so I ordered a one set...

-Surprise, surprise, I got 3A 2100H chips - package identical, I connected for quick test using probes to my 1-wire scanner...
-I got some serial number (I didn't pay much attention to in at this moment) so I think: ok, works, might be some custom marking, I'll check it later...
+Surprise, surprise, I got 3A 2100H chips - package identical, I connected one for quick test using probes to my 1-wire scanner...
+I got some serial number (I didn't pay much attention to it at that moment), so I thought: ok, works, might be some custom marking, I'll check it later...

 Few week later :smile: , I made a PCB, hooked DS2413-clone to Raspberry Pi, enabled 1-wire overlay, etc...
-Everything is connected Pi is running let's see if it "still works" :smile:.
+Everything is connected, Pi is running, let's see if it "still works" :smile:.
 Quick check:

 ```
 pi@piv2:~ $ ls /sys/bus/w1/devices